 Timing: 10 am to 5 pm, only on weekends.
 Can accommodate up to 6 people.

 Entry fee: 1500 MYR/person

-5. Be a pilot at Sultan Abdul Aziz Shah Airport
+5. Sultan Abdul Aziz Shah Airport

 Do you fancy flying an aircraft?
 Wanna make your dream come true?
 Visit Sultan Abdul Aziz Shah Airport at Kuala Lampur and enjoy this super exhilarating activity, Here, at Sultan Abdul Aziz Shah Airport, trained pilots and professionals guide and instruct enthusiastic people about how to fly Cessna, Robinson, and Eurocopter and offer first hand flying experience to them.
 You actually take off, fly over mountains and seas and land safely.
 Interestingly, on completion of all these, you are also honoured with a certificate of excellence by the airport authority.

 There are different driving programs, ranging for 20, 30 and 60 minutes.
 But it takes more or less 3 hours for the whole session to complete, which includes ground briefing and discussion on flying theories and flying techniques.

 Timing: Get in touch with airport authority for operation hours, as the same changes due to weather conditions.